-Creating an inclusive work environment can be a complex task, but the important thing is to get started.
+Creating a diverse and inclusive workplace can be a complex task, but the important thing is to get started.
 One step organizations are taking to ensure communications are inclusive is enabling conversations about people’s gender pronouns.

 Personal gender pronouns are often referred to as ‘PGP’s; or more simply, gender pronouns.
 According to GLSEN, “There has been a shift away from the term ‘preferred gender pronoun’ or ‘PGP’ to using ‘pronoun.’
 This change was made because a person’s pronouns are not just preferred; they’re the pronouns that must be used.”